LEWISTON CENTER-MALL

 Lewiston, Idaho

-The vacant Rasco Tempo space was taken by Seattle-based The Bon Marche, which relocated from a center city location on July 24, 1978.
-Montgomery Ward was shuttered in 1982 and re-opened, as a Washington State-based Lamonts, in the fall of 1984.
-The Buttreys Food store closed in July 1987, with the store space being assumed by Sears.
+The vacant Rasco Tempo space was leased by Seattle-based The Bon Marche, which also relocated from a center city location.
+The Bon opened for business on July 24, 1978.
+Montgomery Ward was shuttered on December 24, 1981 and re-opened, as a Washington State-based Lamonts, on October 26, 1984.
+Buttrey Foods closed in July 1987, with the store space being assumed by Sears in October.

 Meanwhile, a 25,000 square foot addition was built on the north-facing front of the open-air strip center.
 It featured a fully-enclosed shopping concourse and added fifteen tenants to the store directory.
-These included Andrews Hallmark, Karmelkorn, Orange Julius and Third Dimension.
+Some of these stores were Andrews Hallmark, Karmelkorn, Orange Julius and Third Dimension.

-Lewiston Center Equities began a mall retenanting.
+Lewiston Center Equities began retenanting the virtually vacant mall.
 Planet Fitness assumed 24,000 square feet of the vacant Macy's space and opened for business on March 19, 2024.
 In April 2024, it was announced that Hobby Lobby was leasing the vacant J.C.
-Penney space at LEWISTON CENTER and opening on an "unspecified date."
+Penney at LEWISTON CENTER.
+The (51,000 square foot) store was officially dedicated on June 6, 2025.

 Sources: